-A Ph.D. degree plan of study is based on all work completed beyond the baccalaureate, with a required minimum of 54 credits of course work and a total of 90 credits including both course work and research credits.
+A Ph.D. degree plan of study is based on all work completed beyond the baccalaureate, with a required minimum of 48 credits of course work and a total of 90 credits including both course work and research credits.
 Students are required to take research credits during their semester of graduation (3 in Fall/Spring, 2 in Summer).
 Graduate credit is awarded for courses numbered 5000 and above for coursework in the major field.
 Courses in the minor field cannot be substituted for departmental major courses (ABE/AOM/PKG).
 For work outside the major, courses numbered 3000 or above, not to exceed 6 credits, may be taken provided they are part of an approved plan of study.
 Each plan of study for the Ph.D. must include at least 9 hours of mathematics (including Master's course work) at the 5000 level or higher (See Appendix C) and 3 hours of graduate level data analytics (STA 6166 or equivalent).
-(Students wishing to use credit from a graduate statistics or math course not listed in the ABE Graduate Manual or from another institution must provide a copy of the syllabus for approval by the ABE Graduate Committee).
+(Students wishing to use credit from a graduate statistics or math course not listed in the ABE Graduate Committee).